roeszler/toptails/README.md

 #### Color Scheme

-Based on providing visual depth and variety of events to the game user, the following color pallette has been chosen surrounding the green seen in the [Austalain national colors](https://en.wikipedia.org/wiki/National_colours_of_Australia), bright yellow and flag blue:
+Based on providing visual depth and variety of events to the game user, the following color palette has been chosen surrounding the green seen in the [Australian national colours](https://en.wikipedia.org/wiki/National_colours_of_Australia), bright yellow and flag blue:

 | Primary Color Palette | Hexadecimal Value | RGBA Value  |
 | - |:-:| -:|